BIOGRAPHY

 I worked with writing, matter painting and sewing all on colourful patterned silk fabrics creating paintings of silk, in numerous and still continuous cycles (2010-’12).

 In the same period I created the Talking-Cushions.
-Five surrealist objects, real cushions, even to hang, sewn in multi-coloured silk, which represent passages from the famous book: -The Rivers Ran East- Leonard Clark, 1954 New York.
+Five surrealist objects, real cushions, even to hang, sewn in multi-coloured silk, which represent passages from the famous book: -The Rivers Ran East- Leonard Clark, 1954 N.Y.

 An autobiography of the 1946 exploratory expedition of an area of the Amazon, “ El Dorado “.